AAEC 4309. Sustaining Global Ecology, Natural Resources and Economy

 An introductory coverage of animal-environment interactions and animal structure, function, and behavior as they relate to our understanding of the animal world.
 Expressly designed for students not majoring in a biological science.
 BIOL 1401 and 1402 may be taken in any sequence or simultaneously.
-Partially fulfills Core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 BIOL 3303.
 Tropical Marine Biology

 Introduces students to the ecology and diversity of tropical marine communities.

 Prerequisite: BIOL 3309.
 Introduction to population biology theory with emphasis on interaction between genetics and ecology.